jupiterbjy/OpenAT/README.md

 - Yaroslav Yanovsky: Producer
 - Message(??): Music Composition, Sound Design

-Currently this is barren land because we couldn't solve the hard-dependency to Armada Tanks game resources, thus potentially violating the copyright.
-Everythign is in below-alpha state so far.
+Currently we couldn't solve the hard-dependency to Armada Tanks game resources, thus uploading godot project right now will violate the copyright.

-Until this graduation project is complete in somewhat safe way, we'll try to create all-in-one script to convert and move required dependencies to godot project resources, if possible.
-(Honestly not sure if it's possible at this moment)
+After game implementation is complete, we will start migrating hard dependency outside game so we can upload the project file.
+Then dependencies can be supplied by users manually.

 ## Repo Structure